racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPTasklets.md

 ###Without a Recipe File
 An alternative is to work without the `recipe.json` file, then you have to put everything in the `codemanagement` tasklet.
-PyLabs 5 has a built-in [Mercurial][] client, which allows you to clone a Mercurial repository into PyLabs:
+Pylabs 5 has a built-in [Mercurial][] client, which allows you to clone a Mercurial repository into Pylabs:

 [[code]]
 connection =  i.config.clients.mercurial.findByUrl("link to mercurial repo")